gobwas/articles/instrumenting-go-components.en.md

 }
 ```

-Looks neat, but only unless we realise that both `OnPing` hook and callback it
+Looks neat, but only unless we realize that both `OnPing` hook and callback it
 returns might be nil:

 ```go